basecamp/bcx-api/README.md

 * Calendars: Working with events
 * Companies/Groups: Organize people in groups
 * Documents: Collaborative texts
-* Events: We audit log just about everything, share the firehose
 * Topics: Everything can have comments, see what does
 * Uploads/Attachments: Uploading and downloading of files
 * Notifications: Letting people know by email if new content was added